ebe1kenobi/towerfall-mod-kenobi/README.md

 ![image](https://github.com/user-attachments/assets/fca1e90f-5563-4e30-a6b4-95887c5ffaba)

-This wiil build the ModCompilKenobi.dll in
+This will build the ModCompilKenobi.dll in
 ```
 .\VSProject\ModCompilKenobi\bin\PatchWindows
 ```